 The Pediatric Transplantation Fellowship Program is a comprehensive, one-on-one online training designed for medical professionals interested in specializing in pediatric organ transplantation.
 This program provides fellows with in-depth knowledge of transplant immunology, organ-specific transplantation techniques, post-transplant care, and the unique challenges of managing pediatric patients.
 Through live mentorship, interactive case discussions, and research opportunities, fellows gain both theoretical and practical expertise in transplant medicine.
 Additionally, the program emphasizes the psychosocial aspects of pediatric transplantation, preparing fellows to support both patients and their families through complex medical decisions.
-With access to cutting-edge research and clinical observation, fellows are equipped to contribute to advancements in the field and improve long-term outcomes for pediatric transplant recipients.
+With access to cutting-edge research and clinical decision making, fellows are equipped to contribute to advancements in the field and improve long-term outcomes for pediatric transplant recipients.

 1- Transplant Immunology and Pharmacology